wfxr/forgit/README.md

 ## shell aliases

-You can change the default aliases by defining these variables below.
+You can change the default aliases by defining these variables below before sourcing the forgit shell plugin.
 (To disable all aliases, Set the `FORGIT_NO_ALIASES` flag.)

 ``` bash